Comparison of different Tate conjectures: -functions, the BSD-rank conjecture and Tate conjectures

-\begin{prop} Let $\CX$ be a regular scheme of finite type over $\ZZ$.
-Assume that its zeta function $\zeta(\CX,s)$ can be meromorphically continued to the point $s=\dim\CX-1$.
-Let $e(\CX)$ be the order of $\zeta(\CX,s)$ at that point, and put
+\begin{proposition-definition} Let $\sX$ be a regular scheme of finite type over $\bbZ$.
+Assume that its zeta function $\zeta(\sX,s)$ can be meromorphically continued to the point $s=\dim\sX-1$.
+Let $e(\sX)$ be the order of $\zeta(\sX,s)$ at this point, and put